© Blaublut Edition

 What else helps?

-Make many new experiences.
-Real ones, not virtual: Only the things we experience ourselves and actively immerse in leave deep memory traces.
+Have many new experiences.
+And real ones, not virtual: Only the things we experience ourselves and actively immerse in leave deep memory traces.
 Then the hippocampus puts new books on the shelf and thus archives the raw material from which intuition arises.